mrow4a/deiccontents/README.md

 ``http://jupyter.readthedocs.org/en/latest/install.html``

+Additionaly:

+create folder at e.g. ``~/Notebooks`` and ``cd ~/Notebooks`` to that location.
+It will be the location at which at this development stage Notebook files will be stored.
+Later on, the file list will be read/written/updated directly from webdav ownCloud server and there won't be a need of ``cd`` to any folder.
+Notebooks server could be started from any location on the DeIC Computing Node.

-To start up notebook server use:
+To start up notebook server from ``Notebooks`` folder use:

 ``jupyter notebook --ip=(server ip addressm e.g. from ipconfig eth0) --no-browser --config=/home/origo/deiccontents/deiccontents.py ``